DOI-USGS/planetary-sdi/content/moon/standards/data_checklist.md

 - [ ] If vector data, the data are provided using an OGC-compliant server such as WMS or WMTS **or** a vector tile server.
 - [ ] If lidar data, the data are provided using the COPC format.
 - [ ] Online data sources are properly communicating the data projection.
-- [ ] Data are discoverable via STAC metadata, provided via a STAC-API compliant server.
+- [ ] Data are discoverable via STAC metadata, provided via a STAC-API-compliant server.

 ### Metadata Standards